ycc140/fastapi_messaging/README.md

 This part talks about the OrderService architecture and design patterns that are used and the resulting directory structure of the implementation.

 #### [Part 3: OrderService usage of RabbitMQ](https://medium.com/@wilde.consult/elaborate-microservice-async-example-with-fastapi-rabbitmq-mongodb-and-redis-part3-d73393739277)
+This part talks abour RabbitMQ integration with FastAPI.

+#### [Part 4: PaymentService Architecture and Design patterns](https://medium.com/@wilde.consult/elaborate-microservice-async-example-with-fastapi-rabbitmq-mongodb-and-redis-part4-e50b22ce0a04)
+This part talks about the PaymentService architecture and design patterns that are used and the resulting directory structure of the implementation.

+#### Part 5: FastAPI enhancements
 This part adds initial configuration handling using the Pydantic **BaseSettings** class.
 Project parameters in an .env file.
-Later on when we add databaswe support and Authentication passwords we will use Pydantic secrets files.
-In part9 we will integrate Docker secrets with Pydantic secrets.

-#### [Part 4: PaymentService Architecture and Design patterns](https://medium.com/@wilde.consult/elaborate-microservice-async-example-with-fastapi-rabbitmq-mongodb-and-redis-part4-e50b22ce0a04)
-This part talks about the PaymentService architecture and design patterns that are used and the resulting directory structure of the implementation.
+External component connection URLs are using Pydantic secrets files.
+We also go through unified logging and OpenAPI documentation.

-#### Part 5: Putting it all together
+#### Part 6: Putting it all together
 This part ties it all together.
 How to run it, simulators and all.